cs4804-24c/a3-Experiment/README.md

 ### dataProcessing
 We plot the actual numbers on the y-axis, and the guessed numbers on the x-axis.

-Then (with some help from online tools) we calculated the linear and logorithmic regressions of each individual's data.
+Then (with some help from online tools) we calculated the linear and logarithmic regressions of each individual's data.
 Using the regression formulas, we can not only look at the lines of best fit, we have r values which determine how well the lines of best fit fit.

 We went into this process thinking there wouldn't be any difference, and it would cut and dry end up being linear throughout.
-We were dissapointed (in a thrilling way) to find several individuals where the logorithmic best fit had a better corrolation than the linear corrolation.
+We were dissapointed (in a thrilling way) to find several individuals where the logarithmic best fit had a better corrolation than the linear corrolation.

 ### dataVisualization